f18-os/file-transfer-jeramirezcarrasco/file-transfer-lab/README.txt

 After the Ok is receive by the client the cleint will send the next part.
 After the entire file is done the Client will send a sing to tell the server that the trasnfer is complete.

-There's a but that appeared at random so it was hard for me to find it but it low chances that it appears.
+There's a bug that appeared at random so it was hard for me to fix it but it low chances that it appears.